I spoke at the Chicago Treasurers Conference, my third US speaking session in recent years, talking about the US Treasury Recruitment market.

 The challenge they face is inherent within the recruitment industry itself and the way recruitment has evolved in the USA.
 This fundamentally needs to change if those ‘terrible recruiters’ are ever going to become ‘ok recruiters’ or those ok ones ever become ‘great’!

-So where does that place MR Recruitment as US recruiters?
+So where does that place The Treasury Recruitment Company as US recruiters?

 We have a long term business proposition in place that helps our clients.